Home → Maine Comprehensive Assessment System

 2016-17 MeCAS testing dates are available here.

-The Maine Educational Assessments (MEA) includes required assessments in Mathematics, English Language Arts/Literacy, Science and English Language Proficiency.
-Both state and federal laws require that all students participate in the assessments in designated content areas at designated grades.
+The Maine Educational Assessments (MEA) include required assessments in Mathematics, English Language Arts (ELA)/Literacy, Science and English Language Proficiency.
+Both state and federal laws require that all students participate in state assessments in designated content areas at designated grades.
 Schools, districts, and states are accountable for achieving a minimum participation rate of 95%.
-In 2014-15, Maine’s participation rate at the high school level fell far short of that target.
-Correspondence with the U.S. Department of Education about Maine’s 2014-15 participation as well as our plans for improving participation going forward can be located here.

-The MEA ACCESS for ELLs measures the proficiency of students identified as English learners.
+- The MEA ACCESS for ELLs measures the English language proficiency of students identified as English learners.
 ACCESS for ELLs is an online test for grades 1-12 and a paper-pencil test for Kindergarten.
-The MEA Alternate ACCESS measures English proficiency for students with significant cognitive disabilities and remains a paper-pencil test.
+The MEA Alternate ACCESS measures English language proficiency for English learners with significant cognitive disabilities and remains a paper-pencil test.

 Director of Assessment & Accountability